-The FailureInformation message is used to provide information regarding failures detected by the UE, e.g. radio link failure for one of the RLC entities configured with PDCP duplication or failure of a DAPS HO.
+The FailureInformation message is used to provide information regarding failures detected by the UE, e.g. radio link failure for one of the RLC entities configured with PDCP duplication or HO failure with one or more DAPS DRB configured.

 Signalling radio bearer: SRB1